 To make all this worth the effort and ensure you’re not throwing money down the drain, you should be able to gather insights that help you maximize not just downloads, but lead and, ultimately, sales opportunities and revenue.

-Marketers are now challenged with not just measuring clicks and downloads, conversions and quantity metrics but also quality metrics such as engagement and lead velocity.
-There lies a massive opportunity for the marketers that are ready to meet this challenge head-on being able to optimize campaigns based on quantity, quality & velocity.
+Marketers are now challenged with not just measuring clicks and downloads, conversions, and quantity metrics but also quality metrics such as engagement and lead velocity.
+There lies a massive opportunity for the marketers that are ready to meet this challenge head-on being able to optimize campaigns based on quantity, quality, and velocity.

 How many people downloaded?